Introduction: What is a KNX IP Interface?

 - Connections: Up to 5 simultaneous tunnels

-- Security: KNX IP Secure supported
+- Security: IP Secure supported

 - Mounting: 2TE DIN rail